longread-well/bakeoff/README.md

 This repository is publicly viewable!
 Please include here any code or docs relevant to the project.
 But please **do not** include any non-public project data, or other project-sensitive information.

 # Using this code
-The following is my suggestion for a way of working that will a) keep everything in once place but b) allow us to keep scripts next to the analysis where they are needed.

 ## Root folder:
 I suggest using an environment variable to specify the root of the bakeoff project folder in scripts: